terralang/terra/README.md

     FILE
     ...

+Terra allows you to use many types of Lua values in Terra functions.
+Here we saw two examples: the use of a Lua number `N` into a Terra number, and the use of a Terra function `mymath.pow3` in body of `doit`.
+Many Lua values can be converted into Terra values at compile time.
+The behavior depends on the value, and is described in  the [compile-time conversions](api.html#compiletime_conversions) section of the API reference.

 ### Scoping ###
 Additionally, you may want to declare a Terra function as a _locally_ scoped Lua variable.
 You can use the `local` keyword: